 For further information, listen to our podcast.

-To help provide some financial relief for our certificants during this unprecedented time, we will waive all fees for those applying for voluntary inactive status through June 30, 2020.
-Certificants must submit the Voluntary Inactive Status Application that pertains to their certification level; please note: Each BACB certification has different requirements for requesting voluntary inactive status.
-Please make sure you meet the relevant requirements for your certification level:
+To help provide some financial relief for our certificants during this unprecedented time, the BACB had previously waived all fees for those applying for voluntary inactive status through June 30, 2020.
+Certificants wanting to make use of that temporary allowance needed to submit the a unique version of the Voluntary Inactive Status (VIS) Application — previously available from this post — that pertained to their certification level.

 March 20, 2020 Update: We have updated the following information to provide a revised description of individuals who may be at increased risk of becoming very ill during the pandemic.
 The revised statement also clarifies the guidance provided to support certificants in making decisions around service provision.
 It is important to remember that the BACB cannot issue a blanket directive to continue or discontinue services due to the complexity of each individual situation and client.